Sitraka17/Learning-Data-Science/CS01/Git/Read.md

-What is Git?
+> What is Git?
 Git is a free, open-source version control software.
 It was created by Linus Torvalds in 2005.
 This tool is a version control system that was initially developed to work with several developers on the Linux kernel.

 This basically means that Git is a content tracker.
 So Git can be used to store content — and it is mostly used to store code because of the other features it provides.

-Real life projects generally have multiple developers working in parallel.
+Real life projects generally have **multiple developers working in parallel**.
 So they need a version control system like Git to make sure that there are no code conflicts between them.